Carnot rectifiability and Alberti representations: Examples, sharpness of the results, and future directions

 The result in \cref{thm:Fondamentale2} can be understood as a metric generalization of Pansu--Rademacher theorem: whenever we have a metric space $X$ with $n_1$ $\varphi$-independent (in a Borel set $U$) curves on it - this is encoded in the existence of the Alberti representations - and also $(U,\varphi)$ is $(\mathbb G,\mathbb H)$-complete with respect to a Lipschitz function $f:X\to\mathbb H$, then we can differentiate $f$ in chart and get a homogeneous homomorphism $Df(x):\mathbb G\to\mathbb H$ for almost every $x$.

 Notice that \cref{thm:Fondamentale2} does not use the full Pansu--Rademacher theorem stated above.
 Anyway, along the proof, see in particular \cref{prop:curvefullmeas}, and \cref{constructionvectorfields}, we are using that the Lipschitz fragments $\gamma:\mathrm{dom}(\gamma)\subset \mathbb R\to\mathbb L$, where $\mathbb L$ is an arbitrary Carnot group, are almost everywhere differentiable.
-Thus, taking $X=K\subseteq\mathbb G$ a $\mathcal{H}^Q$-positive measurable set in $\mathbb G$, and $\varphi:=\mathrm{id}_{\mathbb G}$, \cref{thm:Fondamentale2} gives a proof of the classical Pansu--Rademacher theorem, as soon as we know that all Lipschitz curves in Carnot groups are almost everywhere differentiable.
-Notice that this is precisely the original idea of the proof in \cite{Pansu}. \end{osservazione}
+Thus, taking $X=K\subseteq\mathbb G$ a $\mathcal{H}^Q$-positive measurable set in $\mathbb G$, and $\varphi:=\mathrm{id}_{\mathbb G}$, \cref{thm:Fondamentale2} gives a proof of the classical Pansu--Rademacher theorem, as soon as we know that all Lipschitz curves in Carnot groups are almost everywhere differentiable. \end{osservazione}

-In the following observation we notice that most of the results in \cref{sec2} and \cref{sec3} have natural reformulations when $\mathbb H$ is a Banach-homogeneous group with the Radon-Nikodym property, see \cite{MagnaniRajala} for the definition. \begin{osservazione}[Extension of the results when $\mathbb H$ is a Banach-homogeneous group with RNP] Most of the results and the theory in \cref{sec2} and \cref{sec3} can be readily reformulated, with the obvious variations, in the case $\mathbb H$ is a Banach homogeneous group with the Radon-Nikodym property, see the introduction of \cite{MagnaniRajala}, or even more generally when it is a scalable group with the Radon--Nikodym property \cite{Scalable}.
+In the following observation, we notice that most of the results in \cref{sec2} and \cref{sec3} have natural reformulations when $\mathbb H$ is a Banach-homogeneous group with the Radon-Nikodym property, see \cite{MagnaniRajala} for the definition. \begin{osservazione}[Extension of the results when $\mathbb H$ is a Banach-homogeneous group with RNP] Most of the results and the theory in \cref{sec2} and \cref{sec3} can be readily reformulated, with the obvious variations, in the case $\mathbb H$ is a Banach homogeneous group with the Radon-Nikodym property, see the introduction of \cite{MagnaniRajala}, or even more generally when it is a scalable group with the Radon--Nikodym property \cite{Scalable}.
 Again, compare \cref{rem:ConfrontoConPansu}, a key property is that all Lipschitz curves in Banach-homogeneous groups with the Radon-Nikodym property are differentiable almost everywhere, see \cite[Theorem~3.1]{MagnaniRajala}.